osrf/gazebo_tutorials/install_unstable/tutorial.md

 ### Gazebo nightly repo

-Gazebo nightlies are packages released every night which can be for different proposes like testing the last feature added to gazebo code.
-To install the nightlies, first use the instructions above to install the stable repository and after it add the nightly repository:
+Gazebo nightlies are packages released every night which can be used for different purposes like testing the last feature added to gazebo code.
+To install the nightlies, first use the instructions above to install the stable repository and then add the nightly repository:

 ```
 # Be sure to install the stable repo first !!